simonfarah/hoshi/README.md

 I won't dive into my choices for prettier and eslint configurations since they are easily customizable, but I know for sure that configuring and finding what suits you takes some time, and myself hate to deal with them.
 So the way I configured them in this boilerplate works good for me and hope it'll save you some hassle.

 Same thing applies to typescript import paths, folder structure, naming conventions...
 For everyone their preferred way, but this is the way I prefer organizing my projects.
 Feel free to dive a bit into the boilerplate and give me your opinion.

+Also, we are using [Resend](https://resend.com/) to deliver the beautiful emails crafted with [react-email](https://react.email/).
+Resend offers a generous free tier with an easy to use API.

 And finally let's not forget the typesafe environment variables with [@t3-oss/env-nextjs](https://env.t3.gg/), the metadata configuration and website icons, those are all optional but I always find myself needing them.